 Origin(s): Africa, Indonesia and Latin America.

-Sumptown coffee are one of the leading coffee companies in the third wave of coffee.
+Sumptown coffee is one of the leading coffee companies in the third wave of coffee.
 They have a strong focus on processing methods, cultivation and origin.

 They pay so much close attention to their coffee and have a focus on sustainability.